Tiger Ramblings On A Tuesday Morning

 Now Mark Murphy at AuTigers.com is fighting back.
 He’s offering all new subscribers two months for the price of one.
 Along withAuburnSports.com there are now three pay sites available to Tiger fans.
 The question is whether all three can survive.
 Marshall is being backed byESPN, while the other two are affiliated with Rivals.com and Scout.com.

 My guess is with the economy fluttering, one will not make it.
-Marshall is a gifted writer and I’ve enjoyed the first month of Auburn Undercover; but I believe it’s going to be an uphill battle charging $10 a month when so much Auburn information online is free.
+Marshall is a gifted r and I’ve enjoyed the first month of Auburn Undercover; but I believe it’s going to be an uphill battle charging $10 a month when so much Auburn information online is free.
 Personally, I hope all three succeed.

 Comments are closed.